PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

   * [Advanced: Using Async Options](#advanced--using-async-options)

 ## Overview
 This document is for developers who previously created actions in [Pipedream's UI](https://pipedream.com/actions).
-The purpose is to help users migrate exiting actions to the new component model.
-There is currently no timeline for the deprecation of actions developed in the UI, but developers are encouraged to migrate to the new model.
+The purpose is to help users migrate exiting actions to Pipedream's new [component model](/components).
+There is currently no deprecation timeline for actions developed in the UI, but developers are encouraged to migrate to the new model.

 ## Key Changes

-Following are the key changes to the development pattern for creating actions using Pipedream's component and legacy models.
+Following are the key changes when migrating from developing actions in Pipedream's UI to components:

-**User Input**

-Legacy actions supported capturing user input via `params`. `params` were used in code and the definition was derived.
+**`props` replace `params`**

 The component model does not support `params`.
-You need to migrate `params` references to `props`. `props` must be explicitlly declared and defined prior to using them in code.
+You need to migrate `params` references to `props`.
+Unlike `params`, `props` must be explicitlly declared and defined prior to using them in code (in the old model, an input form was automatically generated when  `params` were used in code -- `params` were not explicitly declared).

 **Managed Auth**

 The model for linking an app to legacy actions as well as the syntax for referencing credentials is different with Pipedream components.
-Apps were linked to steps in Pipedream's UI, and credentials were referenced via the `auths` object.
+In the old model, apps were linked to steps in Pipedream's workflow builder UI, and credentials were referenced via the `auths` object.

-The component model operates differently.
-Apps are defined as `props` and credentials are referenced as properties of the app.
-For example, to use managed auth for Github, the component `props` must contain a key (`gh` in this example) with an object with an app definition for the value:
+When using the component model, apps are defined as `props` and credentials are referenced as properties of the app.
+For example, to use managed auth for Github, the component `props` must contain a key (`gh` in the example below) with an app definition for the value (the app definition is an object):

 ```javascript
 gh: {